to Mike and Ma Bell Pages; Back to Pacific Bell Page; Back to Mike and the FBI Pages

 Internal phone company documents, proof of fraud

-A few days after the Telecom claimed there was nothing wrong with the underground infrastructure, four telecom repair trucks showed up.
+Four days after the Telecom Answered the Complaint, and claimed there was nothing wrong with the underground infrastructure, four telecom repair trucks showed up.
 Four trucks and photographs of the first two acts of perjury

 I photographed some of the internal documents the repair technicians were using.
 At the time, I didn't know the significance of the documents, but years later, I found out they proved that 3 out of 4 of my phone lines had been defective for years. http://www.mikeandmabell.com/359_hi-res.html

-Afterwards, the telecom never again stated I threatened to kill its employees, or that I threatened bodily harm upon its employees.
+Afterwards, the Mr. Sasser resigned from the case, and the telecom never again stated I threatened to kill its employees, or that I threatened bodily harm upon its employees.

 Altered documents and false definitions -- Obstruction of Justice

-I could not find out the meaning of the documents because Attorneys altered documents and definitions to conceal the true meanings of the trouble code 98.
+I could not find out the meaning of the documents because an Attorney (Michelle Galbraith) altered documents and definitions to conceal the true meanings of the trouble code 98.
+This was another Fraud Upon the Court.

-In addition AT&T claimed they could not find a document I photographed, which was later defined as a "log of defective cable pairs."
+In addition, Ms. Galbraith claimed they could not find a document I photographed, which was later defined as a "log of defective cable pairs."
+She later resigned from the Complaint.

 Definition of Document in Briefs

-In Briefs, the telecom attorney described one of the documents I photographed as a Log of Defective Cable Pairs.
+In Briefs, the telecom attorney (Stephanie Elena Krapf) described one of the documents I photographed as a Log of Defective Cable Pairs.

 Defective phone lines, altered and missing records.

-Using information from the documents I obtained through photography, I was able to prove that the phone company was knowingly using defective phone lines and that records were altered and/or missing.
+Using information from the documents I obtained through photography, I was able to prove and that records were altered and/or missing, and that the phone company was knowingly using defective phone lines.

 The telecom acknowledged that records were altered and/or missing.